 Accessibility

 As a service, we pride ourselves on being inclusive.
-We are aware that illness and disease affect everyone and we will strive to offer a responsive and sensitive service to you whatever your lifestyle or faith, and take account of your cultural and linguistic needs.
-We are also open to receive feedback on our service to continually improve and encourage those of you who have attended the department to let us know your experiences and any ideas you have.
+We are aware that illness, disease and disability can impact people in different ways, and we will strive to offer a service that is aware and understanding of this, taking into account different lifestyles, faiths, cultures and language needs.
+We are also open to receiving feedback on our service to continually improve, and encourage those of you who have attended the department to let us know your experiences and any ideas you have.

 There is wheelchair-friendly access to the building via a ramp.
 Please let us know if you require any other adjustments to enable you to access the building.